Day Camp Frequently Asked Questions

 What are the specific activities the campers will be doing?

 Every week we plan to swim, splash park, cool crafts, picnics, music, hiking, fishing, canoeing, organized group games, archery, or skating.
-Each week also includes a special field trip (e.g., laser tag, paintball, bowling) weather permitting.
-Each week a schedule of activities will be distributed to confirmed campers during the weekend preceding camp arrival.
+Each week also includes a special theme, weather permitting.
+Each week a schedule of activities will be distributed to CONFIRMED campers during the weekend preceding camp arrival.
 A copy of the schedule can also be obtained at the check in desk.
 Communication with families is through email so be sure to add campcourageusa to your email.
-At least 2 emails prior to the registered week of attendance is sent.
+Emails are sent the weekend prior to attendance which allows time for planning around weather to the best of our ability.

 What do the kids do if it rains or the weather is excessively hot?